angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 present approaches that have multiple applications rather than to cover every possible corner case card you may face out in the wild.

-We will consider the following types of interaction for this chapter:

-1. Removal
-1. Countermagic
-1. Permanent Based Interaction
-1. Shuffle Effects
-1. The Kitchen Sink (Everything Else)

 ## Playing Around Removal

 ### Cheating on Devotion